 - Upon successful ticketing, the trip will display in Upcoming Trips and will show the non-employee’s name.
 A copy of the booking will automatically be sent to your supervisor, as well as any designated travel arrangers.
 A copy of the itinerary will also be sent to the traveler’s email address, as entered in the Traveler Information section.

-- Once travel is complete, you can request reimbursement of the traveler’s other travel-related expenses following the non-employee reimbursement procedures.
+- Once travel is complete, you can reconcile these travel expenses and request reimbursement of the traveler’s other travel-related expenses following the non-employee reimbursement procedures.